Construction Guidelines

 Multi-Level & Covered Exhibits

-In addition to Show Management approval, all multi-level exhibits must also be approved by the Orange County Convention Center (OCCC) and the Orange County Fire Rescue Service Department.
-Plans can be submitted online using the Booth Layout Approval link below and will be passed on to the OCCC and fire safety for review and approval.
+In addition to Show Management approval, all multi-level exhibits must also be approved by the Las Vegas Convention Center (LVCC) Safety and Fire Prevention Office.
+Plans can be submitted online using the Booth Layout Approval link below and will be passed on to the LVCC for review and approval.
 Be sure that plans show dimensions and a graphic rendering of the exhibit, and comply with the following guidelines:

 • Include the show name & dates